hauberk-app/docs/docs/domains.md

 Go to [hauberk.app/domains/new](/domains/new)

+### Region

-Region: select the region closest to the majority of your users
+Select the region closest to the majority of your users

+### Domain

-Domain: we recommend choosing a subdomain that corresponds to the type of emails you will be sending.
+We recommend choosing a subdomain that corresponds to the type of emails you will be sending.
 On the Pro plan you can create as many domains as you need.

 For example: use `auth.yourdomain.com` for sending password reset emails, use `updates.yourdomain.com` for sending monthly account statements.